umangraval/Fundamentals_of_parallelism_on_Intel_Architecture/README.md

 1. It may take some time to update your results on coursera page (10 min. approx)
 2. The question for assisment may chnage overtime - These were the qustions and answer at my time.
-3. Use only for reference purpose.
-[Don't copy paste the answers directly]
-4. Understanding the concept is more important.

 Happy Learning